bandundu/email-archiver/README.md

 4. Use the web interface to add email accounts, search for emails, and view email details. -->

-## Future Enhancements

-- Email export functionality
-- Gmail and Outlook OAuth2 authentication
-- Advanced search capabilities (e.g., date range, multiple criteria)
-- Improved user interface and user experience

-## Contributing

-Contributions are welcome!
-If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.
-Make sure to follow the project's code of conduct.

 ## Star History